-Additional Recommendation Adopted Review of the Role of Parametric Bootstrapping (BS) as so far used in the Toll Booth Example.
-(1) It enables the accuracy of estimate of the parameters to be assessed of the assumed Gamma service times.
-(By BS sampling of the estimates) (2) It enables the suitability of the assumption of the gamma service times to be assessed.
-(Using BS GoF Testing) (3) It enables the accuracy of the estimate of the Performance Measure (PM) to be assessed when its mathematical form is a known function of the parameters.
-(By BS sampling of estimates of the PM) Note that (1) and (2) are issues that arise from Input Uncertainty, whereas (3) is an issue of Output Analysis, In the present context of Simulation Modelling. these two issues were respectively termed Parameter Uncertainty and Simulation Uncertainty by Cheng and Holland (1997) Question: What happens when the Performance Measure is not a known mathematical function, but instead is a quantity that is obtained numerically from runs of the Simulation Model, so that it becomes an issue of Simulation Uncertainty?
-The interesting answer is that, to first order of approximation, the overall variability of the PM is measured as a statistical variance, the the overall variance is simply the sum of the variance of the Parameter Uncertainty and the variance of the Simulation Uncertainty.
+Additional Recommendation Adopted Question: What happens when the Performance Measure is not a known mathematical function, but instead is a quantity that is obtained numerically from runs of the Simulation Model, so that it becomes an issue of Simulation Uncertainty?
+The interesting answer is that, to first order of approximation, the overall variability of the PM when measured in terms statistical variance, is simply the sum of the variance of the Parameter Uncertainty and the variance of the Simulation Uncertainty.
 This was first pointed by Cheng and Holland (1997).
-We can therefore do the following Simply make B independent runs of the Simulation Model, where, in the ith run, the ith BS estimate, $\hat{\theta}^{(i)}$, of the vector of parameters as obtained in (1) above, is used.
-This allows us to estimate simultaneously the overall variability of the PM's obtained from these runs.
-Excel Example 5 Here References Cheng, R C H and Holland, W. (1997).
+Using parametric bootstrapping, we can therefore do the following Simply make B independent runs of the Simulation Model, where, in the ith run, the ith BS estimate, $\hat{\theta}^{(i)}$, of the vector of parameter is used.
+This allows us to estimate simultaneously the overall variability of the PM's obtained from these runs as in each run we are making independent runs so that there is simulation uncertainty, whilst the parameters will vary between runs so that there is parameter uncertainty.
+Excel Example 5 Here Final Summary of the uses of Parametric Bootstrapping (1) It enables the accuracy of estimates of parameters to be assessed.
+(2) It enables the suitability of fitted probability distributions to be assessed.
+(3) It enables the accuracy of the estimate of Performance Measures (PM) to be assessed in terms of Parameter Uncertainty and Simulation Uncertainty as defined by Cheng and Holland (1997); whether the mathematical form of the PM is a known function of the parameters or not.
+References Cheng, R C H and Holland, W. (1997).
 Sensitivity of Computer Simulation Erros in Input Data.
 J. Statist.
 Comput.
 Simul., 57, 219-241.
 Cheng, R C H (2017) Non-Standard Parametric Statistical Inference, Oxford University Press.